ietf-ccamp-wg/draft-ietf-ccamp-bwa-topo-yang/draft-ietf-ccamp-bwa-topo-yang.md

    default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
-These are the subtrees and data nodes and their sensitivity/vulnerability:
+These are the data nodes and their sensitivity/vulnerability:

    In the "ietf-bandwidth-availability-topology" module: